c0ded00d1e12/ecen224/_labs/threaded-client.md

 }
 ```

-To compile using the `pthread.h` library, you will need to add `-lpthread` to your normal `gcc` compile command.
-We have taken care of this in the Makefile we have provided.
+To compile using the `pthread.h` library, you will need to add `-pthread` to your normal `gcc` compile command.

 Let's take a closer look at what is going on in the `pthread_create()` function.
 The arguments that are expected in the function are as follows: